 Visiting the Preserve

-Hiking trails are open year round.
+Hiking and horesback trails on the western edge of Smoky Valley Ranch are open year round.
 Prairie vistas and chalk bluffs greet hikers as they wind their way around the two trail loops.
 The first loop is one-mile hike, the second loop is five mile hike.
 Please see below for directions to ranch and trail map and instructions.
 Because of the rough terrain, boots are recommended.
 Any items brought in like water bottles or food wrappers must be taken out.

 What to See: